timzuntar/PhoreMic/README.md

 </figure>

-From that, the code estimates the number of emission photons collected by the objective (arriving at the filter) from each fluorophore.
-Their wavelengths are then determined *post facto* by rejection sampling from the emission spectrum (this is by far the most computationally intensive part of the simulation).
-Another rejection sampler decides if the photon makes it through the filter to the detector.
+From this calculation, the code estimates the number of emission photons collected by the objective (arriving at the filter) from each fluorophore.
+Their wavelengths are not fixed at generation time, but are determined *post facto* by rejection sampling from the emission spectrum (this is by far the most computationally intensive part of the simulation).
+Another rejection sampler decides if the photon makes it through filters to the detector.
+Performance improvements will hopefully come, but to ensure that the model is compatible with the physical reality the sampling cannot be done in a single shot as the generated-but-rejected photons and those that weren't generated in the first place could not be distinguished in this case.

-If a depletion beam is specified (for STED microscopy), first the appropriate beam and saturation intensities are calculated.
+The next step depends on whether a secondary beam is specified.
+In the case of STED microscopy, first the appropriate beam and saturation intensities are calculated.
 The mean number of absorbed photons is then recomputed as the expected number to undergo *spontaneous* decay, based on equations from [[3]](#3).
 The rest of the process remains unchanged.
 Handling of STED is still provisional- for example, cross-sections for stimulated emission are assumed to be equal to those of spontaneous emission at the same wavelength.

 ### Results